ShravanaHS/Arduino-MEGA-ATmega640-Bare-Metal-Programming/ETALVIS_LED_Set_2_Problem_9/README.md

 }

 void loop() {
+    // Reverse Loop
+    // Start at 7.
+Stop when less than 4.
+Decrement (i--)
-    for (int8_t i = 7; i >= 4; i--) {
+    // Note: 'i' is signed (int8_t) to safely handle subtraction, though strictly 4 is > 0 so unsigned would work too. for (int8_t i = 7; i >= 4; i--) {
         PORTF = (1 << i);
         delay1sec();